Namiri Plains, Serengeti

 Well-run ecotourism operations, such as Asilia’s, represent a confluence of conservation and social development goals.
 They support conservation directly (through financial and logistical support) and indirectly (being a presence and providing alternative livelihoods to potential poachers).
 They also provide jobs and support education and social development opportunities, for example, scholarships for rural villagers.

 Namiri Plains is recognised by Responsible Tourism Tanzania for integrating its working culture and daily operations into a sustainable and responsible management approach.
 Systems are in place to monitor and direct operations.
 All employees understand the triple bottom line, which forms the core of the company culture.
 Namiri Plains is also recognised by Fair Trade Tourism which benchmarks responsible tourism standards across the continent.

-Namiri Plains Game Package rates include: Full board accommodation, all drinks (except champagne, cellar wines, premium brand spirits), laundry service, scheduled open vehicle game drives, walking safaris, transfers to/from Seronera Airstrip.
+Rates include: Full board accommodation, all house drinks (except champagne), scheduled open-vehicle game drives, walking safaris, transfers to/from Seronera Airstrip, laundry service.

-Rates below exclude: Any applicable park/conservancy fees, any applicable camping/concession fees, and conservation charge, totalling approximately US$ 140 per person per night.
-Champagne, cellar wines, premium brand spirits, all transfers other than stated, flying doctors/medical evacuation insurance, flights & airport taxes, gratuities, items of personal nature, additional lunch (picnic or in house) US$ 25pp.
+Rates below exclude: Park fees, camping fees, transfers, flying doctors/medical evacuation insurance, flights and airport taxes, gratuities, items of a personal nature, additional lunch (picnic or in house) US$25 per person

 Rates below are per person, per night based on 2 people sharing:

 |1 Jan-28 Feb||1 Mar-31 Mar||1 Apr-31 May||1 Jun-30 June||1 Jul-31 Aug||1 Sep-31 Oct||1 Nov-19 Dec||20 Dec-31 Dec|